BTESB — Hero (Only Circle + Inner square/inner image)

 Purpose

-The GTFS is a special financing scheme introduced by the Government offering a 2% p.a. interest / profit rate subsidy for the first seven years and a 60% government guarantee financial cost to support the development of green technology in Malaysia.
+The GTFS is a special financing scheme introduced by the Government offering a 2% p.a. interest/profit rate subsidy for the first seven years and a 60% government guarantee to support the adoption of green technology in Malaysia.

 Eligibility Criteria

-Application of Green Technology in power generation and in the energy supply-side management, including co-generation by the industrial and commercial sectors.
+Eligible projects include green technology applied in power generation and energy supply-side management, including co-generation in the industrial and commercial sectors.

 More Information